 Didn’t we do this once already?

-Yes, there was an offseason prior to the MLB lockout — and a frenzied one at that — but it ended suddenly at the start of December with much work left to be done.
+Yes, there was an offseason — a pretty frantic one, too — prior to the MLB lockout.
+But it ended suddenly at the start of December with much work left to be done.

 So here it is: Part 2 of the Offseason Tracker, where you’ll learn the Fantasy Baseball implications of all the remaining moves.
 And if you’d like to catch up on the same from that first free agent frenzy, you can check out the original Offseason Tracker.

 Daniel Bard’s inspiring return to the closer role last year turned out to be an ill-fated one, and in the end, the Rockies were forced to rely on Carlos Estevez and his career 4.85 ERA and 1.49 WHIP.
 Surely, Colome is better than that.
 He was in and out of the role for the Twins last year but finished strong and enjoyed a steady run as a closer during the five years prior.
 His success has always come in spite of a low strikeout rate, sort of like Mark Melancon.

 Of course, it’s fair to wonder how that skill set will play at Coors Field, where contact is particularly dangerous, but there are no viable alternatives for the Rockies as of now.
 Colome won’t be one of the most coveted relievers on Draft Day, but he should probably be drafted ahead of Dylan Floro and Joe Burrow.